-COMMUNITY MEMBER STATUS REPORTING OBLIGATIONS Health Services Loyola Hall 508-793-2276 (M-F, 9:00-12:00; 1:00-5:00); Nights and Weekends: Contact the Physician On Call at 508-334-8830 Confidential Resource None, unless they are being consulted outside the scope of their role within Health Services.
-1 Counseling Center Hogan 207 508-793-3363 (M-F, 9:00-12:00; 1:00-5:00); After hours, contact Public Safety (508-793- 2222) and request to be put in touch with the Psychologist On Call.
+COMMUNITY MEMBER STATUS REPORTING OBLIGATIONS - Health Services Loyola Hall 508-793-2276 (M-F, 9:00-12:00; 1:00-5:00); Nights and Weekends: Contact the Physician On Call at 508-334-8830 Confidential Resource None, unless they are being consulted outside the scope of their role within Health Services.
+Counseling Center Hogan 207 508-793-3363 (M-F, 9:00-12:00; 1:00-5:00); After hours, contact Public Safety (508-793- 2222) and request to be put in touch with the Psychologist On Call.
 Confidential Resource None, unless they are being consulted outside the scope of their role within the Counseling Center.
-1 Employee Assistance Program (for employees only) 800-648- 9557, info@kgreer.com Confidential Resource None, except as required by law.
+Employee Assistance Program (for employees only) 800-648- 9557, info@kgreer.com Confidential Resource None, except as required by law.
+Faculty Ombudspersons: Isabel Alvarez-Borland ialvarez@holycross.edu, 508-793-3451 Mathew Schmalz mschmalz@holycross.edu; 508-793-2557 Confidential Resource for faculty members Confidentiality is maintained as a matter of policy except as required by law or when there appears to be an imminent risk of serious harm.

-3 Confidential resources generally will not share identifiable information without the reporting individual's permission, unless:
+Confidential resources generally will not share identifiable information without the reporting individual's permission, unless: